 Beating City, PSR and the No 10 role: Inside Liverpool’s record transfer for Florian Wirtz

-German superstar Florian Wirtz is set to join Liverpool in a deal that could see him become the most expensive player ever signed by a Premier League club.
+German superstar Florian Wirtz joins Liverpool in a deal that could see him become the most expensive player ever signed by a Premier League club.

 The 22-year-old, who has become one of the most coveted players in world football during his time at Bayer Leverkusen, was a target for Real Madrid, Manchester City and Bayern Munich, though Arne Slot’s side quickly moved to the front of the race for his signature.

 Leverkusen had wanted €150m, or £126m, and previously rejected two bids from the Premier League champions.
-But Liverpool have agreed to sign Wirtz for an initial £100m, potentially rising to £116m, making him their club-record signing.
+But Liverpool agreed to sign Wirtz for an initial £100m, potentially rising to £116m with add ons, making him their club-record signing.

 Wirtz, who was an integral part of Leverkusen’s undefeated run to a Bundesliga title in 2023/24, has scored 57 goals in 197 games for the club, as well as seven goals in 31 appearances for his national side.